Stephen Kocisko: The First Rusyn Metropolitan

 To promote the role of the Byzantine Catholic Church on a national level, he erected in 1974 a Byzantine chapel in the National Shrine of the Immaculate Conception in Washington, DC.

 In 1986, Archbishop Kocisko, together with the bishops of the Byzantine Ruthenian Metropolitan Province, initiated the causes for the canonizations of three bishops of Subcarpathian Rus who had been martyred or suffered as confessors of the faith under the Soviet regime.
 Although these processes are normally performed within the territorial jurisdiction where the person lived, the unique situation of the liquidation of the Greek Catholic Church in Eastern Europe prompted Kocisko to act in his position of Metropolitan of the Ruthenians in the United States.
 Bishop Theodore Romzha, eparch of Mukachevo, Bishop Paul Peter Gojdich, OSBM, eparch of Prijashev and Bishop Basil Hopko, auxiliary bishop of Prijashev were the first to be considered.
 Shortly thereafter, as more information became available from behind the Iron Curtain, the name of Bishop Alexander Chira, Romzha's successor as bishop of Mukachevo in the catacomb church was added.

 On December 17, 1994, the causes of these bishops were canonically opened in their native eparchies, continuing the work begun under Kocisko.
 Subsequently, on June 27, 2001, Pope John Paul II beatified Bishop Romzha along with other Ukrainian martyrs of the communist yoke during a Divine Liturgy in Lviv.
 Bishop Gojdich was beatified by the same pontiff on November 4, 2001.
 September 14, 2003 saw the beatification of Bishop Hopko by John Paul during a visit to Bratislava, Slovakia.

 Communism ends in Europe

 In February 1990, as Communist rule ended in Eastern Europe, Archbishop Kocisko led a delegation of American Byzantine Catholic hierarchs to the Eparchies of Prešov and Mukacevo to show solidarity with them after 40 years of separation and persecution.

 Final years

+As the Communist regime started to fall in the Soviet Union, February 1990 saw Archbishop Kocisko travelling to Eastern Europe with a team of American Byzantine Catholic clergy and religious to visit Byzantine centers in Prešov (Slovakia) and Mukačevo (Ukraine).

 Archbishop Kocisko resigned as Metropolitan Archbishop of Pittsburgh on June 11, 1990, his seventy-fifth birthday.

 He died at age 79 on March 7, 1995.
 He is buried in the cemetery of Mount Saint Macrina Monastery in Uniontown, Pennsylvania.